Holographic discommensurations: Full backreacted solutions

 Practically, in order to construct the solution with $N_p$ CDW periods on top of the $N_k$ lattice cells with period $\lambda_k$ and amplitude $A$ we first find the spontaneous stripe solution with specific period $\lambda_p$ from \eqref{eq:rational} on top of the translationary symmetric background.
 Then we catenate $N_p$ copies of these stripes fitting them in the enlarged calculation domain.
 At this point we turn on $N_k$ periods of the background lattice by slowly changing the boundary condition for the chemical potential, eventually achieving the desired value of $A$ in \eqref{eq:mu x}.
 This adiabatic process preserves the initial number of the CDW periods what we check numerically at every stage by counting the number of zeros of the oscillating $A_y$ field at the horizon (see Fig.\ref{fig:BulkProfs}).

-In complete analogy with the perturbative study of \cite{Andrade:2017leb}, in order to explore the phase diagram at given temperature we first choose the period and the amplitude of the explicit ionic lattice.
+In complete analogy with the perturbative study of \cite{Andrade:2017leb}, in order to explore the phase diagram at given temperature we first choose the period and the amplitude of the explicit lattice.
 Then we construct a set of nonlinear solutions, corresponding to the spontaneous structures with different wave-vectors $\lambda_p$ on top of this lattice.
-We calculate the thermodynamic potential \eqref{eq:free energy} for these solutions $w(\lambda_k)$ and we find the one which is thermodynamically preferred.
-The sample of the $w(\lambda_k)$ curves, which we get, is shown on Fig.\,\ref{fig:wcurves}.
+We calculate the thermodynamic potential \eqref{eq:free energy} for these solutions $\Omega(\lambda_k)$ and we find the one which is thermodynamically preferred.
+The sample of the $\Omega(\lambda_k)$ curves, which we get, is shown on Fig.\,\ref{fig:wcurves}.
 As an example throughout this note I will use two values of the lattice momentum: $k=1.06$ and $k=1.53$.
 At the temperature under consideration $T=0.01$ the spontaneous momentum of the CDW is $p_0(T) = 1.28$.
-Therefore the former lattice has longer wavelength then the CDW, promoting positive discommensurations and the latte has shorter wavelength, promoting negative discommensurations.
+Therefore the former lattice has longer wavelength then the CDW, promoting positive discommensurations and the latter has shorter wavelength, promoting negative discommensurations.

-There are several features on Fig. \ref{fig:wcurves}, worth noticing.
-Firstly, at $A=0$ the solutions follow the curve, which one would obtain in the study the spontaneous striped solutions on the homogeneous RN background \cite{Withers:2013loa,Withers:2013kva,Donos:2013wia}.
-I've checked that for $c_1=9.9$ the results coincide with Fig.\,2 in \cite{Withers:2013kva}), which is a valuable check of the numerical method.
+There are several features on Fig.\,\ref{fig:wcurves}, worth noticing.
+Firstly, at $A=0$ the solutions follow the curve which one would obtain for the spontaneous striped solutions on the homogeneous RN background \cite{Withers:2013loa,Withers:2013kva,Donos:2013wia}.
+I've checked that for $c_1=9.9$ the results coincide with Fig.\,2 in \cite{Withers:2013kva}, which is a valuable check of the numerical method.